 Hit your embassy for passport mess or a quick home dash.

-Pause before forming close ties with locals or other hikers; follow your instincts, and watch for eye drinks in Peru spots.
+Pause before forming close ties with locals or other hikers; follow your instincts and watch for eye contact in Peru.
 Watch for spiked stuff.
 Plants that mess with senses are used to knock out before grabs or worse.

 Never ditch your drink; skip those that aren’t self-bought or made.
 This is especially true for any Woman Peru Backpacker exploring nightlife in Cusco or Lima.